ariebesehl/JA2-Radarmap/ReadMe.md

 1) [IrfanView](https://www.irfanview.com/), for viewing and converting .tga files, batch cropping, conversion and renaming, and (resampled) resizing of output files

-2) [ZDK](https://github.com/ZaidaTek/ZDK), for loading and saving bitmaps into pixel arrays, and image, grid and font composition
+2) [ZDK](https://github.com/ZaidaTek/ZDK), my own library for loading bitmaps into pixel arrays (and vice versa), and image, grid and font composition, and other things

 3) [Code::Blocks](https://www.codeblocks.org/), for compiling (with GCC and MingW)